Ubipo/csts-wiki/resolving-tickets.md

 # Making the appointment
 The normal procedure when you accept a ticket is to reach out to the requester yourself.
-This can be done through chat, email or by telephone, depending on the rquester's preferences.
+This can be done through chat, email or by telephone, depending on the requester's preferences.